Cerebrovinny/data_science_python/README.md

-# Data Science Course with Python
+# Data Science with Python

 ## This course covers topics like:
 - Samples